k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 * Updating the parameters of the product's built-in plugins.
 * [Adding a new plugins](13_discovery_pipeline_settings.md#adding-new-plugins) — described further in this article.

 Note that the Baseline rule overrides are automatically propagated to the project-level rules.
-For example, when a plugin is updated from 'inactive' to 'active' in the baseline, it becomes 'active' in all project-level rules.
+For example, when a plugin is changed from 'inactive' to 'active' in the baseline, it will become 'active' in all project-level rules.
 A project rule, however, can override the Baseline rule.

 #### Revert Baseline Overrides